MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/hybrid-self-service-site-creation.md

 - SPO_Content
 ms.custom:
 ms.assetid: 27d3e6b8-7922-4015-a5fd-8c240eaa6357
 description: "Hybrid self-service site creation redirects the default self-service site creation page in SharePoint Server to the SharePoint in Microsoft 365 Group Creation page.
-By configuring this feature, you can help your users to create their sites in SharePoint for Microsoft 365 instead of SharePoint Server."
+By configuring this feature, you can help your users to create their sites in SharePoint in Microsoft 365 instead of SharePoint Server."
 ---

 # Hybrid self-service site creation